dekuNukem/FAP80/README.md

 Of course there is nothing wrong with that, but since I wasn’t around during the 80s home computer era, I didn’t have the same attachment to how things was done back then.
 So instead of trying to recreate the “good old days”, I made the decision to liberally use modern parts to simplify the design process, as well as making this computer highly flexible and easy to program and use.

-Take the active backplane as an example of this design philosophy, the bus is connected to a STM32 microcontroller, and it provides Z80 clock via one of the PWM channels,
+Take the active backplane as an example of this design philosophy, the bus is connected to a STM32 microcontroller, and it provides Z80 clock via one of the PWM channels.
+At the same time the uC monitors the contents on the bus, so setting breakpoints or obtaining execution traces is easily done.
+The uC can also reset the Z80, or even take over the bus and read/write directly into EEPROM and RAM.

-Some examples of this design phoiliphsy
+Notice how a simple modern part eliminates the need for separate reset circuitry, clock circuitry, debugger, and EEPROM programmer.
+And because the uC is programmable, it can be customized to suit individual needs.
+Clock speed can be set anywhere from DC to 8MHz, new features like trace dump can be added on a later date.
+This is the kind of flexibility that I think make this project stands out from the rest.

 ## Technical Highlights